andreyorst/SimpleClangFormat.vim/README.md

 ## Configuration

-This plugin supports configuration in your `.vimrc`, using list notation.
-If no style specified `:ClangFormat` will fallback to configuration from `.vimrc`.
+This plugin can be configured in your `.vimrc`, by using list notation.
+If no style specified `:ClangFormat` will fallback to this configuration.
 If no configuration found in `.vimrc`, default style is used.

 Configuration example: